 A Gulf official, who is aware of the discussions, told The Associated Press that the governments were coordinating on how to deal with Libya, and the talks were "ongoing on wider cooperation on how to deal with extremists in the region."
 He and the Egyptian officials spoke on condition of anonymity because the talks remain secret.

-Talks on an alliance for closer military cooperation are well advanced, the officials said.
-But the further idea of forming a joint force is more distant, and there are differences among the countries over the size of any force, its funding and headquarters, and over whether to seek Arab League or U.N. political cover for operations, one of the Egyptian officials said.
+Talks on an alliance against extremists are well advanced, the officials said.
+But the further idea of forming a joint force is more distant, and there are differences among the countries over the size of any force, funding and headquarters, and over whether to seek Arab League or U.N. political cover for operations, one of the Egyptian officials said.
 Past attempts at a pan-Arab military force have fallen apart.

 Still, even if no joint force is agreed on, the alliance would coordinate military action, aiming at quick, pinpoint operations against militants rather than longer missions, the officials said.

-The countries have already shown a willingness to intervene together.
-Egypt and the UAE cooperated in carrying out airstrikes against Islamic militants in Libya during the summer, according to U.S. officials, and last month Egypt carried out strikes of its own in Libya, according to Egyptian officials.
+The countries have already shown an unprecedented willingness to intervene together.
+Egypt and the UAE cooperated in carrying out airstrikes against Islamic militants in Libya during the summer, according to U.S. and Egyptian officials, and last month Egypt carried out strikes of its own.
 Egypt's government denied the reports both times.

 Egypt's president, former military chief Abdel-Fattah el-Sissi, has warned repeatedly that Islamic extremists must be dealt with in multiple places, not just in Iraq and Syria.
 In a September interview with the AP, he said "a comprehensive counterterrorism strategy in the region" is needed.